apache/couchdb-nano/CONTRIBUTING.md

-# DCO
+# Contributing to nano

-To contribute to this project you must accept our [developer certificate of origin](https://github.com/dscape/nano/blob/master/README.md)
+Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

+Contributions to CouchDB are governed by our [Code of Conduct][6] and a set of [Project Bylaws][7].
+Apache CouchDB itself also has a [CONTRIBUTING.md][9] if you want to help with the larger project.
+Come join us!

 # Contributing

-Everyone is welcome to contribute with patches, bug-fixes and new features
+Everyone is welcome to contribute with patches, bug-fixes and new features.

 1. Create an [issue][2] on github so the community can comment on your idea
 2. Fork `nano` in github